ayushanand18/as-http3lib/docs/index.md

 # ashttp3lib
 ## Documentation
-> This is the latest documentation for version v0.0.1-alpha.
+> This is the latest documentation for version v0.0.1-alpha (obsolete).
+Latest docs for v1.1.0 will be released soon

 ## Introduction
 `ashttp3lib` is a minimal HTTP/3 compliant webserver library that support asynchornous request processing using ThreadPool and Event Loops.
 It's heavily inspired from the overall design of FastAPI (Class Design and Function Signatures), and maintains the same level of readibility and ease of us while surpassing it way ahead in terms of speed.